 When dealing with a neuronal injury, many patients may unfortunately experience difficulties passing bowel movements.
-Initial treatments for bowel movement difficulties include laxatives and diet changes like increased fiber and probiotics, but when these methods don't improve your child's condition, you may considneurostimulation.
-Neurostimulation involves sacral anterior root stimulation (SARS), sacral nerve stimulation (SNS), peripheral nerve stimulation, magnetic stimulation, and nerve re-routing, and in small-scale studies these therapies have shown promise in alleviating neural bowel disorder symptoms.
-However, these therapies are still experimental, and require research and larger-scale studies, but they do hold promise.
+Initial treatments for bowel movement difficulties include laxatives and diet changes like increased fiber and probiotics, but when these methods don't improve your child's condition, you may consider neurostimulation.
+Neurostimulation involves sacral anterior root stimulation (SARS), sacral nerve stimulation (SNS), peripheral nerve stimulation, magnetic stimulation, and nerve re-routing, and in small-scale studies these therapies have shown promise in alleviating neural bowel disorder symptoms.36 However, these therapies are still experimental, and require research and larger-scale studies, but they do hold promise.

-Percaneous Muscle Lengthening (PERCS):
+Percaneous Muscle Lengthening (PERCS), also known as Selective Percutaneous Myofascial Lengthening (SPML):

-PERCS muscle lengthening is a great option to consider when dealing with abnormal posture, motor deficits or gait/walking difficulties involved with your child's brain damage.
+PERCS muscle lengthening is a great option to

+consider when dealing with abnormal posture, motor deficits or gait/walking difficulties involved with your child's brain damage.
 This procedure is minimally invasive and is geared to managing contractures that are a result of brain injuries.
 Since many brain injuries leave children with abnormal posture or rigidity, PERCS is a very wise option when compared to other standard procedures geared at remedying contraction problems with muscles.